When the strawberry season is at its peak, sweet and easy homemade strawberry preserves are a must-make for my family!

 - Bring the temperature down to a medium/low simmer.
 Continue to stir occasionally.

-- When a pink foam appears on the top of the mixer, sure a spoon to scoop it off.
-This step isn’t necessary, however sometimes if you skip it, chunks of pectin will be in the preserves.
+- When a pink foam appears on the top of the mixer, use a spoon to scoop it off.
+This step isn't necessary; however, sometimes, chunks of pectin will be in the preserves if you skip it.

 - After about 90 minutes or until it has reduced and thickened, pour the preserves into clean, dry jam jars.
 Allow the jam to cool completely before putting the lid on.